 What may become clear from this observation is that proofs that tend to have few resolutions between a clause resolved from A and a clause resolved from B will tend to have smaller interpolants.
-This is because more of the internal nodes can be considered as root nodes and therefore fewer gates will be created by the p(c) procedure.
+This is because more of the internal nodes can be considered as leaves and therefore fewer gates will be created by the p(c) procedure.
 Abusing English a little, we will refer to a proof of this kind of structure as being more disjoint than a proof that has more resolutions that occur between a clause of A and a clause of B (e.g., the proof in Figure 2 is more disjoint then the proof in Figure 1).

-In [7], a SAT-Based methodology is proposed that attempts to change the order of resolutions in a proof of unsatisfiability in order to yield a smaller set of root nodes that are involved in the proof.
+In [8], a SAT-Based methodology is proposed that attempts to change the order of resolutions in a proof of unsatisfiability in order to yield a smaller set of leaves that are involved in the proof.
 In this work, we attempt to use the same type of methodology in order to yield a proof that will generate a smaller interpolant using the algorithm in Figure 4.

 Consider some node c in a resolution proof of unsatisfiability for a SAT instance.
-If we follow the series of resolutions that took place in order to resolve c backwards (towards the root nodes), we eventually arrive at a set of root nodes that were used to derive c.
-Let R be this set of root nodes.
+If we follow the series of resolutions that took place in order to resolve c backwards (towards the leaves), we eventually arrive at a set of leaves that were used to derive c.
+Let \mathbf{R} be this set of leaves.